Shutdown enters record 4th week -- with Trump, Dems still split, federal workers unpaid

 CLICK HERE TO GET THE FOX NEWS APP

-Some Republicans are pushing for Trump tp declare a national emergency.
+Some Republicans are pushing for Trump to declare a national emergency.

 “Mr. President, Declare a national emergency NOW,” U.S. Sen. Lindsey Graham of South Carolina said on Twitter on Friday.
 “Build a wall NOW.”